 There is no guarantee that the FDA, or any other regulatory authority, will approve any IND (or equivalent application) for any of our future cell therapies, or for new indications for our SPEAR T-cells already in clinical trials, or that amendments to existing protocols will not be required (including as a result of the COVID-19 outbreak).
 For example, we amended the protocols for all of our pending and on-going ADP-A2M4 and ADP-A2M10 clinical trials in response to reported serious adverse events of prolonged serious pancytopenia in our clinical trials for ADP-A2M4 and ADP-A2M10 in two patients treated with the highest lymphodepletion regimen.
-Such protocol amendments may delay our clinical trials, may require changes or resubmission of our INDs, or may result or be related to a halt in our planned or contemplated clinical trials.
+Updates and changes to clinical trial documentation (such as protocols, Investigators Brochure, informed consent forms) may be required for ADP-A2M4CD8 given a further event of pancytopenia has been reported and evaluation of that further event remains ongoing.
+Such amendments and updates may delay our clinical trials, may require changes or resubmission of our INDs, or may result or be related to a halt in our planned or contemplated clinical trials.